AyalaGottfried/Auto-Complete/README.md

 In preprocessing the system is taking the data and builds a data structure from it.

 In the online search the system takes the sentence which the user types and search this sentence in the data structure.

+After one time the system runs the preprocessing, its saves the data structure in a file, and then when the user runs it again, the system reads the data structure from the file instead of build it again.